ernest-bruce/human-internet/internet_plan/internet_plan.md

 brand·owners should also consider whether allowing another company (the owner of the hosting platform) to have such detailed information about their relationships with customers and advocates is strategically wise, given that the company could use that information to gain leverage over them
 &nbsp;

-a public, open, and profit·agnostic platform, such as **Peoples•Cloud,** the data and content storage provider of Peoples•Foundation, helps both people and brand·owners
+a public, open, and profit·agnostic platform, such as **Peoples·Cloud,** the data and content storage provider of Peoples·Foundation, helps both people and brand·owners
 · placing our data, content, connections, and relationships under a platform owned and controlled by people for the benefit of people helps us to improve our digital lives and attain digital happiness
 · this also helps the brand·owners that count on these relationships for publicity